rhelmer/update-client/README.md

 establish an inter-process communication (IPC) channel to notify the application of available updates.

-For the moment, the client simply uses STDOUT as the communications channel.
+For the moment, the client simply uses stdin/stdout as the communications channel.

 ## Getting started